Tampa DUI Attorneys

 - Community Service

 - DUI School

 First-time offenders should know their case may qualify for the Hillsborough County Reducing Impaired Driving Recidivism (RIDR) initiative.
 Under RIDR, a person charged with a first DUI may be able to lower their charges.
 However, you should talk to a DUI attorney before making a final decision.

-Some questions to ask an attorney during an interview:
+Some questions to ask a Tampa DUI defense attorney during an interview:

 - How many years of actual legal experience do you have?